hkurokawa/code-review-as-journey/part2.md

 ---
 # Lifecycle

-- Does it work on returning from home screen?
+- Does it work after returning from the home screen?
-- Is supporting screen rotation?
+- Does it support screen rotation?
-- Does it work on killing process?
+- Does it work after the process was killed?
-- Does it work on mashing buttons?
+- Can it handle buttons being tapped very fast?

 ^ Imagine what you don't want users to do.
 Just do it.